mittinatten/freesasa/doc/doxy_main.md

 If higher precision is needed, the command

-    $ freesasa -n 1000 1ubq.pdb
+    $ freesasa -n 100 1ubq.pdb

-specifies that the calculation should use 1000 test points instead of the default 100.
+specifies that the calculation should use 100 slices per atom instead of the default 20.
 The command

-    $ freesasa --lee-richards -n 200 --probe-radius 1.2 --n-threads 4 1ubq.pdb
+    $ freesasa --shrake-rupley -n 200 --probe-radius 1.2 --n-threads 4 1ubq.pdb

-instead calculates the SASA using Lee & Richards algorithm with 200 slices per atom, a probe radius of 1.2 Å, using 4 parallel threads to speed things up.
+instead calculates the SASA using Shrake & Rupley's algorithm with 200 test points, a probe radius of 1.2 Å, using 4 parallel threads to speed things up.

 If the user wants to use their own atomic radii the command